Ventricular Tachycardia (VT)

 When you have VT, your heart beats very fast.
 This may only last for a few seconds.

-Longer episodes are dangerous.
-The heart beats so fast that it can’t get enough blood
+Longer episodes may be dangerous.
+The heart beats so fast that it can’t get enough

 Symptoms of VT may include: